jamigeo/European_Backpackers/README.md

 - [Terraform](https://developer.hashicorp.com/terraform/downloads) [ version >= 5 ] The common notation for "greater than or equal to" in terraform is: "~> 5.0"

     - run: `terraform version` ...and:
-    - run: `terraform init` ...on your commandline to validate the version, and initialize the terraform project.
+    - run: `terraform init` ...on your commandline to validate the version, and initialize [ in the right folder ] the terraform project.

 ### 2. Place your credentials in the following file: